-Family circumstances are also important.
-Families often have more than one child, and sometimes more than one disabled child.
-Single parents often care for their disabled children alone.
+Certainly, taking into considering the child's family circumstances are also important.
+Families often have more than one child, and sometimes, more than one disabled child.
+Single parents may often have to care for their disabled children alone.
+Besides recognising and acknowledging the care that parents provide for their children with disabilities, it behoves us to offer family-centred care and assist with decision-making in a family-centric and not merely child- or patient-centric way.